Sam-Dragon/kafka-producer/Notes.md

 - partitions can be increased in topic but doesnt decrease

 > Producer
-- The one who publishes the event to kafka broker
+- The one who publishes the event to broker

-> Kafka Broker
+> Broker
 - It can be physical computer or virtual machine which runs kafka processes.
 - Server which accepts events from producer & stores in its hard disk
 - It manages Kafka topics, handles the storage of data into topic partitions, manages replication of data for fault tolerance, and serves client requests (from both Producers and Consumers).

 > Consumer
-- The one who consumes an event from kafka broker
+- The one who consumes an event from broker

 # Architecture